olvaffe/olv-notes/graphics/apis/vulkan.md

 ## Chapter 8.
 Render Pass

+- 8.1.
+Render Pass Objects
+  - `VkRenderPass` describes a rendering pass abstractly; no image but only their formats, etc.
+  - `VkFramebuffer` is created from VkRenderPass and a list of VkImageView as the attachments
+    - unless `VK_FRAMEBUFFER_CREATE_IMAGELESS_BIT`
+    - `VkFramebuffer` is like a physical instance of a `VkRenderPass`
+    - the separation is such that, when a pipeline is created for a render pass, the pipeline can work with any framebuffer compatible with the render pass.
+  - A `VkRenderPass` contains a set of (abstract) attachments it will work on
+    - each attachment is described with `VkAttachmentDescription` abstractly
+    - format
+    - load/store ops
+    - initial layout: the layout the attachment is in when entering the render pass
+    - final layout: the layout the attachment will be transitioned to by the implementation automatically when exiting the render pass
+  - A subpass of a render pass works with a subset of the attachments
+    - input attachemnts
+    - color attachemnts
+    - resolve attachemnts
+    - depth attachemnt
+    - preserve attachemnts
+    - the implementation transitions all attachments to the specified layouts automatically when entering a subpass
 - 8.3.
 Render Pass Compatibility
   - framebuffers and graphics pipelines are created based on a specific render pass object